SynapseIP Help

 View Guide →

 The Search & Trends page is the primary interface for discovering and monitoring granted patents and published applications.
 It combines powerful search capabilities with visual trend analytics to provide an easily comprehensible view of the AI/ML IP landscape.
-The intuitive interface allows users to construct complex queries using both keywords and semantic similarity, filter results by various metadata fields, and visualize filing trends over time, by CPC classification, or by assignee.
+The intuitive interface allows users to construct complex queries using both keywords and semantic natural language, filter results by various metadata fields, and visualize filing trends over time, by CPC code1 classification, or by assignee.

 The Search & Trends page further includes the option to save a particular search configuration as an alert.
 SynapseIP updates its database on a weekly basis, following the USPTO schedule.
 Saved searches are automatically run when new data becomes available, and users are notified of new matches.